avhz/RustQuant/README.md

     + Plus other basic numerical integrators (midpoint, trapezoid, Simpson's 3/8).
 + Characteristic functions and density functions for common distributions:
     + Gaussian, Bernoulli, Binomial, Poisson, Uniform, Chi-Squared, Gamma, and Exponential.

-**Disclaimer**: This is currently a free-time project and not a professional financial software library.
-Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.

 # Table of Contents